CalculatedContent/ww-phys_theory/Jinout_nk_X_d/README.md

-### Colab Notebooks for  input output Jacobian, shaped by nk x d
+### Colab Notebooks for  input output Jacobian, shaped by nk X d

 - n:  number of test (or training) data ppints
 - k:  number of output classes